top of page

 • Reduced confidence

+At this stage, stair use should be controlled and limited.
+Excessive stair climbing may increase irritation in the joint.
 Patients should consult a knee replacement surgeon in Mumbai to assess disease progression and modify activity levels.

 Stairs in Advanced Knee Arthritis

-In advanced stages, the answer to stairs in knee pain good or bad becomes clearer.
+In advanced stages, the answer to are stairs good or bad for knee pain becomes clearer.
+Stairs are often harmful in severe arthritis.

 Why Stairs Should Be Limited

-• Joint cartilage is significantly worn out
+• Joint cartilage is significantly worn out.

-• Increased load worsens pain
+• Increased load worsens pain.

-• Risk of instability and falls increases
+• The risk of instability and falls increases.

+Patients may experience severe pain, especially while descending stairs.
 At this stage, reducing stair use helps protect the joint.

 Why Descending Stairs Is More Painful

 Many patients report more pain while going down stairs.
+This occurs because:

-• The knee bears more load during descent
+• The knee bears more load during descent.

-• Quadriceps muscles work eccentrically
+• Quadriceps muscles work eccentrically.

-• Joint compression increases
+• Joint compression increases.

 This is an important clinical sign often seen in patients with knee arthritis.